blue

 Pre-submission interviews

-• If you haven't submitted your thesis yet, you will be expected to attend a pre-submission interview in your writing-up year.
+• If you have not submitted your thesis yet, you will be expected to attend a pre-submission interview in your writing-up year.
 This is due to take place within 6 months from your submission deadline.

 • These meetings are an opportunity for you to discuss your work and your preparations for the examination process with an independent academic in your School.

-• Once the meeting has taken place, the completed Pre-submission Interview form should be sent to the Doctoral School for processing.
+• Once the meeting has taken place, the completed Pre-submission Interview form will be sent to the Doctoral School for processing by your School Director of PGR Education / Department PGR Lead.

 Contact us